eLeMenCy/Midi4J/README.md

 ```
 but also:
 - To conform to Java's own naming conventions.
-- Trying to make method names and signatures self-explanatory.
+- To try to make method names and signatures self-explanatory.

-the Midi4J's API is different from RtMidi.
+the Midi4J's API is somewhat different from RtMidi.

 #####Midi4J's class diagram
 ![Midi4J Diagram](images/midi4j_class_diagram.png)